WesG1/Instrument-Panel/README.md

     Each servo motor (execpt voltage) has a deticated sensor.
 The signals from the oil, temp, and fuel sensors are passed through a calibrated voltage divider to drop them to a level safe for the ESP32 to read.
 Speed and tach are a digital pulse and are passed through a logic shifter.
 Voltage is derived by an algorithm and read by a voltage divider from the dash power supply.
 Volts, oil, temp, and fuel have accompanying warning lights that turn red if the value goes out of a safe range, are off if the value is normal and the headlights are off, and white if the values is normal and the headlights are on.
 Temp has additionally will turn yellow if the value is too low.

 Change Log
+06/04/26
+    Changed code to use rtos instead of super loop format

 04/16/26
     Added templates for display, and fault detection functions.
 Deleted unused function.
 Added mileage variables